A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Proposed distributed SGS in a nutshell

 \subsection{A hypergraph structure to better communicate}

-We consider a localized linear operator $\Db$ in~\eqref{eq:dist-gen-lin}, meaning that couplings between latent parameters are localized.
+We consider a localized linear operator $\Db$ in~\eqref{eq:dist-gen-lin}, such that couplings between latent parameters are localized.
 This is for instance the case when $\Db$ is block-sparse, see \Cref{fig:blocksparse}.
-Such structure is not necessary to design the proposed distributed algorithm, but will be instrumental in practice to reduce the communications between workers for an efficient implementation of the algorithm.
-Linear operators $\Db$ with block-sparse structures are encountered in multiple inverse imaging problems, corresponding to, e.g., a deconvolution or inpainting measurement operator.
-Block-sparse operators also appear when considering local priors such as the TV norm.
+Such a structure is not strictly necessary to design the proposed distributed algorithm but will be instrumental in practice to reduce the communications between workers for an efficient implementation of the algorithm.
+Practical uses of interest for block-sparse structures include imaging inverse problems, e.g., where $\Db$ corresponds to a deconvolution or inpainting measurement operator.
+Block-sparse operators also appear when considering models such as the TV norm.

 The structure of the matrix $\Db$ can be described with a binary matrix that can be interpreted as the adjacency matrix of a hypergraph.
 A hypergraph is a generalization of a graph, in which an edge can join any finite number of vertices.
-Formally, an undirected hypergraph $\Hc$ is a pair $(\xb, \eb)$ made of vertices $\xb = (x_n)_{1 \le n \le N}$ and hyperedges $\eb = (e_m)_{1\le m \le M}$, where each hyperedge is a set of connected vertices.
+Formally, an undirected hypergraph $\Hc$ is a pair $(\xb, \eb)$ made of vertices $\xb = (x_n)_{1 \le n \le N}$ and hyperedges $\eb = (e_m)_{1\le m \le M}$, where each hyperedge is a set of connected vertices, that is a subset of the $(x_n)_{1 \le n \le N}$.
+The main idea is to take benefit from this structure to distribute the computation of various quantities in Algorithm~\ref{algo:SPA-simple-sampling} over $K$ workers.
+It appears that the product $\Db\xb$ is of special interest.

-The main idea is to distribute over $K$ workers the computation of various quantities in algorithm~\eqref{algo:SPA-simple-sampling}, related to distribution~\eqref{eq:dist-SPA}, and in particular the product $\Db\xb$.
-To this aim, the variable $\xb$ is divided into $K$ blocks $(\xb_k)_{1 \le k \le K}$, each assigned to a single worker.
-The hyperedges will characterize the necessary communications between the workers.
-A worker $k \in \{1, \ldots, K\}$, that stores $\xb_k$, may need to access some coefficients of $\xb_{k'}$ stored on another worker $k'\in \{1, \ldots, K\} \setminus \{k\}$ to carry out its computations.
-Note that the operator $\Db=(D_{m,n})_{1 \le m \le M, \, 1 \le n \le N}$ will be split once and for all in an adequate manner over the $K$ workers as well, but will not need to be communicated between the workers.